shoaibur/Tutorials/interview-prep/amazon-leadership-principles.md

 17) Tell me about a time when you missed an obvious solution to a problem.
 * Renamed data files, so missing when loading.
 18) A time when you faced a problem that had multiple possible solutions.
-*
+* Current role - need to deal in a regular basis, e.g. MTL
 19) Tell me about a time when you came up with a new approach to a problem.
-* Signal processing algorithm, slow to faster training method
+* Signal processing algorithm, slow to faster training method, design a microprocessor
 20) Describe a time when you anticipated potential problems and developed preventive measures.
 * Driving to Seattle, tire/tools, snow/chain, extra oil, food, pillow, blanket.
 21) Describe a situation in which you found a creative way to overcome an obstacle.